olebole/irafdoc/doc/onedspec.aidpars.rst

   distortion can be tolerated.
 But in order to provide the ability to remove some of this distortion when it is known the parameter <i>crquad</i> is provided.
-This parameter applies a quadratic transformation to the measured pixel positions to another set of <tt>"linearized"</tt> positions  which are used in the line ratio pattern matching.
+This parameter applies a quadratic transformation to the measured pixel positions to another set of <span style="font-family: monospace;">"linearized"</span> positions  which are used in the line ratio pattern matching.
 The form of the transformation is
   </p>
   <pre>